viniciusmods/vhscolorrestore/README.md

 ```
 and put contents of the FFMPEG curve file, created in the previous step and which starts with `curves=master=`, after it.

 The example line `,crop=622:480:0:0` can be left off when you don't need to additionally crop the video.
-Parameters are `width:height:top_x:top_y`.
+Parameters are `width:height:leftX:topY`.

 Example file: *vhs.filters*